wp-plugins/easy-media-gallery/readme.txt

 * A link (<em>[Pro Version](http://ghozylab.com/sample-1/)</em>)

 = Features =
 Easy Media Gallery supports a wide range of media formats, and an even wider range of social media sites.
-Simply link to any image, flash video, or popular website, and the media will be automatically loaded into the overlay.
+Simply link to any image, flash video, hosted video, mp3 audio or popular website, and the media will be automatically loaded into the overlay.
 Easy Media Gallery can be used to embed videos from :

 * YouTube / YouTube Playlist
 * Vimeo